Jarren Duran Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings (2022)

-- The Brewers had a 3.85 team ERA that ranked 12th across all MLB pitching staffs.
+- The Brewers' 3.85 team ERA ranked 12th across all MLB pitching staffs.

-- Brewers pitchers combined to give up 190 total home runs at a rate of 1.2 per game (25th in the league).
+- The Brewers surrendered 190 total home runs last season (1.2 per game) to rank 25th in baseball.

-- Peralta gets the start for the Brewers, his fourth of the season.
-He is 2-1 with a 3.18 ERA and 19 strikeouts in 17 2/3 innings pitched.
+- The Brewers are sending Miley (2-1) to the mound to make his fourth start of the season.
+He is 2-1 with a 1.50 ERA and 14 strikeouts through 18 2/3 innings pitched.

-- The right-hander last appeared in relief on Wednesday, when he tossed 2/3 innings against the Seattle Mariners while giving up hits.
+- In his most recent appearance -- out of the bullpen on Saturday -- the left-hander threw 2/3 innings against the Boston Red Sox while surrendering hits.

-- The 26-year-old has an ERA of 3.18, with 10.1 strikeouts per nine innings, in three games this season.
-Opponents are hitting .231 against him.
+- The 36-year-old has amassed a 1.50 ERA and 7 strikeouts per nine innings across three games this season, while giving up a batting average of .206 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.